 tel: (713) 313.1849

 The HPCC provides consulting and assistance to campus researchers with experimental software and/or hardware needs.
 We also provide training in parallel and grid computing.
-HPCC will serves as a liaison between various teams that are engaged in research.
-We work to support, configure and port applications to HPCC resources.
+HPCC serves as a liaison between various teams that are engaged in research.
+We work to support, configure and port applications to HPCC resources and experimental software/hardware.